g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

           <div class="project-figure-caption">
             <strong>Conceptual framework.</strong> Readiness to Act can be understood as a
             latent readiness construct positioned between upstream predictors and downstream forms of action-related response.
-In this project, the longitudinal analyses focus on change in this broader readiness construct over time.
+The preprint motivating this framework argues that it is broader and more useful than models focusing on single behaviors alone. :contentReference[oaicite:10]{index=10}
           </div>
         </section>